 Technically, tofu isn't raw.
 It's made from soybeans that have been boiled to make soy milk.
 The soymilk is cooked again before adding the coagulants.
 In other words, the packaged tofu you see in the supermarket isn't raw.
 You cook it again at home to eliminate contamination risks and improve its flavor and texture.

 Yes, you can and should do it.
 Cover the tofu with water and store it in an airtight container.
-Refrigerate and consume it within three days.
+Refrigerate and consume it within 3 days.
 Changing the water daily will keep it fresh longer.

 While other types of tofu freeze well without issues, silken tofu is an exception.
 Freezing causes the water to expand and enlarges the pores.
 It changes its texture from smooth and custardy to coarse and spongy when thawed.